Changissnz/r2apart/technicals.md

 This is the deciding structure of the player.
 It is responsible for calculating the `PContext` at every timestamp for the player.
-It also holds the `PKDB` instance.
+It also holds the player's `PKDB` and `DefInt` instances.
 Of another importance is its responsibility in calculating suspected negochips by other players that make the expected scores of `PMove` executions by the player different from the actual scores.

-MORE ON THIS LATER...

 # The Player Move-Chain

-saldfjsadlfjs;ladfjlsadjf;lsadjf;lsajfldajfsldakjfl;sazxn,
-mcvnbjxvweiuytho
+TODO

 # Miscellaneous features
 - `move-type deteterministic`